YohanLB09/Active-Directory-User-Provisioning-Group-Policy-and-Account-Management/README.md

 <img src="https://i.imgur.com/KqwQLRc.png" height="30%" width="60%" alt="Configuration step"/>
 </p>
 <p>
--Attempt to log into the Client VM with one of the accounts (use the password in the script to login).
+-Attempt to log into the Client VM with one of the accounts (use the password from script to login).

 Step 3 involves attempting to log into the Client VM using the credentials of one of the non-administrative domain users created in Step 2.
 The purpose is to verify that the newly provisioned user accounts are valid, can authenticate against the domain, and that the Remote Desktop access configured in Step 1 is working correctly for standard domain users.
 Successfully logging in confirms the end-to-end functionality of user provisioning and remote access setup.
 </p>